-STAGE 1 PHYSICS
+PHYSICS

-Recommended understanding/experience: Year 10 Science - full year
+Recommended Understandings and Experiences: Year 10 Science - Full year

 Stage 1 Physics gives you an excellent background in how things work which has applications in most trades and numerous University courses and is a pre-requisite or presumed knowledge for all Engineering, many Health Science courses and most Science courses.
 If you love Maths, then Physics is the subject for you.